 How Does an LMS Help?

 Now that we’ve explored the 21 CFR Part 11 compliance checklist, we need to address a few questions, particularly as they relate to your company’s LMS.
 At eLeaP, we take data protection and authorized access very seriously.
 We’ve built our LMS from the ground up to ensure that it is completely in line with the FDA’s requirements and mandates.
+You don’t want to wait to receive a Form 483.

 Our system is cloud-based and completely secured using best-of-breed encryption.
 We also require that electronic signatures correspond with user data, including mandating that an e-signature is provided before awarding a completion status.
 Our system can be configured to require password authentication at periodic points, and we’ll log accounts out after periods of inactivity to safeguard against unauthorized access.
 Other features and benefits of our LMS include: